-For simplified applications, the AD7942, with its low operating current, can be supplied directly using the reference circuit, as shown in Figure 29.
-The reference line can be driven by either
+For simplified applications, the AD7942, with its low operating current, can be supplied directly using the reference circuit, as shown in Figure 28.
+The reference line can be driven by either:

-- The system power supply directly. - A reference voltage with enough current output capability, such as the ADR43x. - A reference buffer, such as the AD8031, that can also filter the system power supply (see Figure 29).
+- The system power supply directly - A reference voltage with enough current output capability, such as the ADR43x - A reference buffer, such as the AD8031, that can also filter the system power supply, as shown in Figure 28.